spacebanana420/tofu/doc/variables.md

 ## Arithmetic calculations for integers

-With the instruction `calcint`, you can perform arithmetic calculations from left to right and assign the result as a variable which you can use later.
+With the instruction `calcint`, you can perform arithmetic calculations and assign the result as a variable which you can use later.
 The syntax is similar to `int`, as it requires a name and value to declare a variable, but the value is the result of the performed calculations.

 Available operators:
 * `+`